publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schIV/m__us_usc_t29_s780.md

     (b) __Term of office__

-        (1) Each member of the National Council shall serve for a term of 3 years, except that the terms of service of the members initially appointed after November 6, 1978, shall be (as specified by the President) for such fewer number of years as will provide for the expiration of terms on a staggered basis.
+        (1) Each member of the National Council shall serve for a term of 3 years.

         (2)